codyborders/antm/README.md

 - List all tables in the database
 - Access DuckDB SQL syntax reference
 - Read-only access with query timeouts and result limits

+> ✅ **Next step:** Head back to [hack.theoryvc.com](https://hack.theoryvc.com) for the live question set, submission portal, and leaderboard.
+This repo just gives you the local tooling—the competition itself runs entirely on the platform.

 ---